 Other things that may need to be ruled out for men are hormone disorders and plumbing problems ie blockages in the testicles or problems ejaculating.

-- It's incredibly frustrating even when you are in the system, as things cannot go quickly enough.
-Every month is an ovulation that has been and gone, and an opportunity that has gone forever.
-MrsTittleMouse
+What if there's no reason I can't get pregnant?It's incredibly frustrating even when you are in the system, as things cannot go quickly enough.
+Every month is an ovulation (and an opportunity) that has been and gone.

 This can be upsetting to hear because it feels like there's nothing you can do, but it's very common – 15-20% of infertility cases have no obvious cause and are classed as 'unexplained infertility'.
 Don't despair: even if this is your diagnosis it doesn't necessarily mean you'll never get pregnant, particularly if you've only been trying for a year or so.
 It may even mean you have just been unlucky so far and could hit the bullseye at any time.

 The stress of trying to conceive long term can take its toll, though.
 So if you're having problems getting pregnant and are feeling anxious about it, think about taking a break or talk to someone about how you're feeling.

 A report has found that fertility rates are falling dramatically across the world, with fewer and fewer babies being born every year.

 Researchers say that the fall in fertility rate means more than half of all countries are facing a “baby bust” – this means that not enough children are being born to maintain the population size.
 They have described the findings as a “huge surprise”.

 The study tracked trends in every country from 1950 to 2017.